 Ph.D.
 Program in Clinical Psychology

 The Ph.D.
 Program in Clinical Psychology is accredited by the Commission on Accreditation of the American Psychological Association (APA) and is a program member of the Council of University Directors of Clinical Psychology (CUDCP).
 The program adheres to the scientist/practitioner model of training, and requires a number of clinical and research practica in addition to an extensive course curriculum.
+The program accepts students based on the fit between a candidate and the program as a whole rather than on the basis of faculty lab openings.
 This is a four-year plus internship, full-time program designed to prepare skilled psychologists who are capable of serving as clinicians, appreciative of the relationship between science and clinical practice, and capable of conducting sound research.

 The scientist-practitioner orientation emphasizes academic content areas of psychology and views clinical training as growing directly out of foundations in psychological theory and research.
 It reflects the program’s position that a competent and effective clinician is a scientist-practitioner, well-versed not only in clinical techniques and methods, but also in the theoretical and research-based underpinnings of various approaches.

 As an expression of the scientist-practitioner model, the sequence of courses in the program emphasizes a thorough preparation in theoretical psychology and methodology.
 The sequence becomes the matrix against which students receive applied training in clinical psychology.
 For example, the first year of the program exposes students to a course in the theory of measurement prior to course work in intellectual assessment.
 Theoretical foundations in personality and psychopathology are explored prior to behavioral and personality assessment.